avrilcoghlan/LittleBookofRBioinformatics/src/chapter11.rst

 Links and Further Reading
 -------------------------

-Some links are included here for further reading, which will be especially useful if you need to use the R package for your project or assignments.
+Some links are included here for further reading.

 For background reading on graphs and protein-protein interaction graphs, it is recommended to read Chapters 1, 2 and 4 of